afletunova/afletunova/README.md

 ## About me

 Hi!
-I'm Julia, and I've been passionate about data for over 10 years, with more than 5 years in various roles ranging from **Product Owner** to **Data Scientist**.
+I'm Yulia, and I've been passionate about data for over 10 years, with more than 5 years in various roles ranging from **Product Owner** to **Data Scientist**.
 My goal has been to gain as much expertise as possible across different areas.

 I have worked in **EdTech** at Inquisitive (formerly MEL Science), **FinTech** at [3commas.io](http://3commas.io/), and **BigTech** at Yandex.Search.
 Throughout my career, I've developed expertise in Python, SQL (PostgreSQL), A/B testing, and product thinking.